shadowman-lab/Ansible-Config/SNOW/readme.md

 ### Preparing AAP

 #### 1)
 In AAP, navigate to **Applications** on the left side of the screen.
-Click the **green plus button** on the right, which will present you with a Create Application dialog screen.
+Click the **Blue Add Button** on the right, which will present you with a Create Application dialog screen.
 Fill in the following fields:
 | Parameter | Value |
 |-----|-----|
 | Name  | Descriptive name of the application that will contact AAP  |